junxit/us-congress-bills-111/bill.md

   - **(F)** EPWSD; and
   - **(G)** the 12 Taos area Mutual Domestic Water Consumers Associations (“MDWCAs”), as amended to conform with this Act.
 - **(11)** *State engineer* The term State Engineer means the New Mexico State Engineer.
-- **(12)** *Taos valley* The term Taos Valley means the geographic area depicted in attachment 4 of the settlement agreement.
+- **(12)** *Taos valley* The term Taos Valley means the geographic area depicted in Attachment 4 of the Settlement Agreement.

 ## § 4.
 Pueblo rights

-- **(a)** *In general* Those rights to which the Pueblo is entitled under the Partial Final Decree shall be held in trust by the United States on behalf of the Pueblo and shall not be subject to forfeiture, abandonment, or permanent alienation.
+- **(a)** *In General* Those rights to which the Pueblo is entitled under the Partial Final Decree shall be held in trust by the United States on behalf of the Pueblo and shall not be subject to forfeiture, abandonment, or permanent alienation.
-- **(b)** *Subsequent act of congress* The Pueblo shall not be denied all or any part of its rights held in trust absent its consent unless such rights are explicitly abrogated by an Act of Congress hereafter enacted.
+- **(b)** *Subsequent Act of congress* The Pueblo shall not be denied all or any part of its rights held in trust absent its consent unless such rights are explicitly abrogated by an Act of Congress hereafter enacted.

 ## § 5.
 Pueblo water infrastructure and watershed enhancement